DecisiveAI/mdai-hub/README.md

 If you do not want to send logs from these components, you can disable sending logs by updating the `values.yaml` by setting `mdai-operator.manager.env.otelSdkDisabled` and `mdai-gateway.otelSdkDisabled` to `"true"` (a string value, not boolean).

+> ℹ️ To stop logs from sending to s3, you will need to delete the MdaiCollector Custom Resource
 ---

 ### Without Prometheus operator/CRDs